verrazzano/docs/content/en/docs/operations/_index.md

 `$ kubectl get vz -o yaml`

-Which will result in output similar to the following (output abbreviated to just show the relevant portions):
+This results in output similar to the following (output abbreviated to show only the relevant portions):

 ```
   ...